Cover & Diagrams

 info icon

-A manufacturing company can apply the principle of shokunin by fostering a culture of continuous improvement and taking immense pride in the work they create.
-This could mean constantly refining processes, investing in employee training, and striving for the highest quality in their products.
-It also involves having the instinct to push to make things better and the work ethic to follow through on the goal.
-This relentless pursuit of perfection can lead to greater efficiency, higher quality products, and ultimately, a more successful business.
+A startup can use the concept of shokunin to grow by embracing the endless pursuit of perfection for some greater good.
+This means taking immense pride in the work they create, having the instinct to push to make it better, and the work ethic to follow through on the goal.
+This relentless pursuit of perfection can lead to continuous improvement, innovation, and ultimately, growth.

 View all questions